enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 ## Customize

 It is possible to completely customize your project's utility classes.
 To do so you will need to do two things:

 ### 1. JSON config file

-Add a `styleguide.json` file to the root of your project
+Add a `styleguide.json` (or choose another name) file to the root of your project.

 <doc-link-callout link="https://raw.githubusercontent.com/enhance-dev/enhance-styles/main/config.json" mark="📄">
   Copy this one to get started